viamrobotics/docs/docs/tutorials/projects/guardian.md

 ## Assemble the robot

-You can view a time lapse of the robot assembly here:
+You can view a timelapse of the robot assembly here:

 {{<video webm_src="../../img/guardian/timelapse.webm" mp4_src="../../img/guardian/timelapse.mp4" alt="Timelapse of guardian assembly">}}